buddycloud/buddycloud-media-server/README.md

 The server needs to be configured to point to a Buddycloud and XMPP server.
 See the *Configuration* section.

-Setup database tables using the script at https://raw.githubusercontent.com/buddycloud/buddycloud-media-server/master/resources/schema/create_schema.sql
+Setup database tables using the scripts at https://raw.githubusercontent.com/buddycloud/buddycloud-media-server/master/postgres

 Configuration
 -------------